iwantmyname/blog/_posts/2014-09-12-get-your-site-ready-for-the-big-nz-launch.md

 First, [check your "right of registration status"](http://anyname.nz/index.html) which can be one of the following:

 + Preferential Registration or Reservation (PRR) --  these are names that you are entitled to [register](http://iwantmyname.com/domains/dot-nz) before anyone else.
 + Conflicted -- existing names that have more than one domain owner entitled to register them (like if different people owned website.CO.NZ and website.NET.NZ).
-Resolutions can be
+These conflicted domains can be resolved at [anyname.nz](http://anyname.nz/).
 + Available to anyone -- domains that were registered after Feb 11, 2014 are available to anyone on a first-come, first-served basis.
 We recommend [placing a pre-order for such .nz domains](http://iwantmyname.com/domains/dot-nz) to be first in line.

 Optionally, you can reserve your corresponding domain for up to two years without purchasing it through [anyname.nz](http://anyname.nz/) (not affiliated with iwantmyname).
 You must do this before 30 March 2015 though, so if this is the path you want to take, don't let it slip by.